 Amd.
-No. Date Section of Protocol Amendment Reason 1 17 DEC 2013 Section 4 Section 9 Refer to Section 14.4 for the Summary of Changes To accommodate PRAC recommendations endorsed by CHMP on 24 Oct 2013 2 09 APR 2015 Throughout the document Refer to Section 14.4 for the Summary of Changes Administrative 3 09 DEC 2015 Throughout the protocol Refer to Section 14.4 for the Summary of Changes To reflect changes to the SPC, operational issues and further specify testing of anti-rHuPH20 antibodies
+No. Date Section of Protocol Amendment Reason 1 2015 APR 09 Throughout the document Refer to Section 14.4 for the Summary of Changes Administrative 2 2015 SEP 17 Throughout the document Refer to Section 14.4 for the Summary of Changes Refer to Section 14.4 for the Summary of Changes